 No late homeworks will be accepted.
+No makeup quizzes will be given, other than the one final make-up quiz at the end of the term.
 It is your responsibility to stay on top of things, plan ahead, and leave some wiggle room in case an unexpected emergency comes up.
-Makeup quizzes will be given on a case by case basis if there is a medical excuse or a death in the family.
-There will not be a make-up final exam.
+You have the option of dropping one homework score and replacing one quiz score with the makeup quiz.
+No exceptions will be made to this policy.